matteocervelli/mccom/content/en/now.md

 Updated: 2025-01-18, from my home in Poggibonsi, Tuscany, Italy.

+These current projects align with my core [purpose](/purpose-and-values/) of triggering talent to build a more beautiful world.
+Read more about my [background](/about) to understand how I got here.

 ## I help companies grow in a scalable way

 I am a business consultant and advisor.